CNES/rastertools/docs/cli/svf.rst

 .. image:: ../_static/dsm-svf.jpg

-It is also possible to compute the SVF at a specified height, for instance on ground (0m altitude for a Digital Height Model).
+It is also possible to compute the SVF at a specified height, for instance on ground (0m altitude for a Digital Elevation Model).

 .. code-block:: console